Gary Alan Fine: Art

 Another subject in which Fine has combined his personal and academic interests is art.
 While researching his book about outsider art Everyday Genius, he became well-acquainted with many of the major figures and artists in that segment of the art world.
 He studied the cases of major outsider (self-taught) artists like Henry Darger, Bill Traylor, Edgar Tolson, Thornton Dial, Lonnie Holley, Martin Ramirez, Sam Doyle, and Howard Finster.
 He is also an avid collector of outsider art himself.
 While researching the book and living in Georgia, he was a member of the Nexus Center for Contemporary Art and a board member at the High Museum of Art in Atlanta.
 He is also currently a board member of the Intuit: Center for Intuitive and Outsider Art in Chicago.

 Policy Debate

-During his research for Gifted Tongues: High School Debate and Adolescent Culture, he followed and observed several high school policy debate teams in Minnesota.
+During his research for Gifted Tongues: High School Debate and Adolescent Culture, Fine followed and observed several high school policy debate teams in Minnesota.
 The book depicts an activity, although popular in United States, that is often seen as esoteric and confusing.
 His son, Todd David Fine, as described in the dedication to the book, first saw a video of the activity as a young child while Fine was researching the book.
 Apparently inspired, in high school, Todd, along with his partners Adam Goldstein and Julie Bashkin, went on to capture the national-circuit debate championship the Tournament of Champions and the Barkley Forum at Emory University, another major championship in the activity.